 Script – fonts that mimic modern or historical handwriting styles (examples include Brush Script and Vivaldi)

-Decorative – these are characterised by unusual features intended to add splash and pizzazz to a design (examples include ITC Matisse and Outlaw)
+Decorative – these are characterized by unusual features intended to add splash and pizzazz to a design (examples include ITC Matisse and Outlaw)

 What should your choose?